 What is a retirement village?

-The homes are self-contained and there are often dining and leisure facilities on-site provided too.
-The homes in such developments are generally sold as leasehold properties, although some may be available to rent, depending on the village operator.
+The homes are generally sold as leasehold properties, although some may be available to rent, depending on the village operator.

 Why move to a retirement village?